 Below I have outlined 6 easy (yet very important) steps that are sure to take your pasta salads to the next level.
 If you follow this outline, you will find that cold pasta is in fact very interesting and quite delicious.

 1. Start with quality ingredients.

 It is a simple statement that is so very true.
 Of course, use Talluto's pasta!
-These are simple recipes that showcase the high quality ingredients that our pasta is made with.
-Fresh egg pasta, tortellini that are filled with pure meats and cheeses, half moon ravioli filled with pesto or mushrooms, and even gnocchi and cavatelli are delicious cold.
-You will find that simple dressings are the best.
+These are simple recipes that showcase the high-quality ingredients that our pasta is made with.
+Fresh egg pasta, tortellini that are filled with pure meats and cheeses, half-moon ravioli filled with pesto or mushrooms, and even gnocchi and cavatelli are delicious cold.
+You will find those simple dressings are the best.
 We are not looking to hide inferior pasta with heavy, overly sweet, or fake ingredients.

 2. Be sure to cook the pasta properly.

 Use plenty of water so that the pasta is not overcrowded in the pot.
 Be sure that the pot of water is rapidly boiling before you add the pasta.
 Give it a gentle stir and cover so that the water returns to a boil as quickly as possible.
 Once, the water boils again, remove the lid and reduce the boil to a simmer to gently cook the pasta.

 Also, COOK THE PASTA AL DENTE.
 This means that the pasta should be firm to the bite.
 Use the minimum cook time in the directions as your guide.
 The egg in the pasta needs to set.
 If the pasta is undercooked, it will be gummy...and that is not good either.

 3. Be sure to cool and drain the pasta properly.